 It might be difficult to imagine your youth athletes starting a new sport, especially when they are good at the sport they love.
 But the love of the game can be the very reason that you would suggest playing other sports, particularly once you realize how playing multiple sports can benefit your children’s mental health, fitness, and overall performance as they learn and grow athletically.

 At Liberty Mutual Insurance, we constantly look for ways to celebrate the countless acts of responsibility and integrity shown by people every day.
 We created Responsible Sports, powered by Positive Coaching Alliance, as part of this belief to help ensure that our kids experience the best that sports have to offer in environments that promote and display good sportsmanship.
-We believe kids can learn valuable life lessons when coaches and parents come together to support winning on and off the mat.
+We believe kids can learn valuable life lessons when coaches and parents come together to support winning on and off the ice.

 In an effort to benefit millions of youth athletes, parents and coaches, this article is among a series created exclusively for partners in the Liberty Mutual Insurance Responsible Sports program, powered by Positive Coaching Alliance.

 ©2014 Liberty Mutual Insurance Company and Positive Coaching Alliance.
 All rights reserved.
 This material may not be distributed without express written permission.
 Any reproduction in whole or part by and individuals or organizations will be held liable for copyright infringement to the full extent of the law.